SCRT-HQ/VaporShell/docs/glossary/Add-VSApiGatewayRestApiS3Location.md

----
-layout: glossary
-title: Add-VSApiGatewayRestApiS3Location
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSApiGatewayRestApiS3Location

 ## SYNOPSIS
-Adds an AWS::ApiGateway::RestApi.S3Location resource property to the template
+Adds an AWS::ApiGateway::RestApi.S3Location resource property to the template.
+S3Location is a property of the AWS::ApiGateway::RestApi: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-restapi.html resource that specifies the Amazon S3 location of a OpenAPI (formerly Swagger file that defines a set of RESTful APIs in JSON or YAML.

 ## SYNTAX